prysmaticlabs/documentation/website/docs/install/install-with-script.md

 * iMac Pro (all models)
 * Mac Pro introduced in 2013, plus mid-2010 or mid-2012 models with a recommended Metal-capable graphics card.

-1. Create a working directory and enter it:
+1. Open a terminal window in the desired directory for Prysm.
+Then create a working directory and enter it:

 ```sh
 mkdir prysm && cd prysm